baendlorel/archiver/README.md

 List all entries in the archive.

 - The list will contain archived time, id, target name and original directory
-- If the target is a directory, the color of its name will be blue
+- If the target is a directory, its name will be shown in blue
-- The color of `<id>` is magenta.
+- The `<id>` will be shown in magenta.

 ```bash
 arv list # also `arv ls`